LIVE MORE LIFE, BE MORE iIrish

 by Maury Collins

-Betty Jane Gaffney Mears was born on April 17, 1926 to Irish born parents, John Gaffney and Helen Quinn Gaffney.
+Betty Jane Gaffney Mears was born on April 17, 1926, to Irish-born parents, John Gaffney and Helen Quinn Gaffney.
 She passed away on May 14, 2014 I met Betty in 2000; she was a member of the Lucas County Mother McAuley division of the LAOH.
 I was just getting more involved with the John P. Kelly Division AOH.

 The AOH division was close to going out of existence.
-I was elected president with an expectation of bringing back old members and finding new ones.
+I was elected president with the expectation of bringing back old members and finding new ones.
 Betty called me and offered to help in any way that she could.
 Her cousin, Father Tom Quinn, was chaplain of both divisions and suggested that I get together with Betty.

 She was one of the warmest, cheerful and most positive people I have ever known.
 I set up a Hibernian night at the Mud Hens.
 She ordered 15 tickets to start.
 Her only stipulation was that the seats be near the top of the section, so she and her guests would not have to walk down the steps.
 She also asked that I reserve two seats at the end of the rows to make it easier to get in and get out.